bvreede/OAmonitoring/README.md

 - docstring
 - testthat

-You can install them in Rstudio with
+You can install them in Rstudio by running the following in the console:
 ```r
 install.packages("tidyverse")
 install.packages("stringr")